alxvmr/gpresult/docs/index.en.md

 - Group Policy GUID can be passed with or without curly braces: `{1BA9EB0C-7B29-49CC-813D-813D-75D8701FC221}` and `1BA9EB0C-7B29-49CC-813D-75D8701FC221`.

 ## Examples
-1. To get a complete report of Group Policies applied for a user and machine enter:
+1. To get a report of Group Policies applied for a user and machine enter:

     ```
     gpresult -v